jaypacamarra/310-proj1/README.md

 ## Folder Organization
 * <b>Display</b>:     Contains the VI module that displays our input waveform
 * <b>Executable</b>:  Contains the executable file
-* <b>Features</b>:    Contains the .docx and .txt of our features checklist for tracking feature implementation
 * <b>Pictures</b>:    Reference pictures
-* <b>Meeting notes</b>:    Contains notes on our meetings or work seshions
 * <b>Project</b>:     Contains the project lvlps, lvproj and alias files for proper linking
 * <b>Test files</b>:  Contains the test files (vi, wav, mp3, csv, etc.)
 * <b>subVI</b>:       Contains the subVIs and dependancies to be used throughout the program